-Other financial instruments such as cash and cash equivalents, money market placements, management fee payable and accrued expenses and other liabilities are short term financial assets and financial liabilities whose carrying amounts approximate their fair value.
-Cash and cash equivalents and money market placements are classified under level 1 while the remaining financial assets and liabilities are classified under level 3.
+Other financial instruments not fair valued such as cash and cash equivalents, money market placements, management fee payable and accrued expenses and other liabilities are short term financial assets and financial liabilities whose carrying amounts approximate their fair value.

-21. LAST VALUATION DAY
+22. LAST VALUATION DAY

-The last valuation day of the year was 31 December 2023 (2021: 31 December 2022).
+The last valuation day of the year was 31 December 2024 (2023: 31 December 2023).

-22. NET ASSETS VALUE
+23. NET ASSETS VALUE